Rexist Party

 The Rexist Party, or simply Rex, was a far-right Catholic authoritarian and corporatist political party active in Belgium from 1935 until 1945.
 The party was founded by a journalist, Léon Degrelle.
 It advocated Belgian unitarism and royalism.
 Initially, the party ran in both Flanders and Wallonia, but it never achieved much success outside Wallonia and Brussels.
 Its name was derived from the Roman Catholic journal and publishing company Christus Rex (Christ the King).

 The highest electoral achievement of the Rexist Party was 21 out of 202 deputies (with 11.4% of the vote) and twelve senators in the 1936 election.
 Never a mass movement, it was on the decline by 1938.
 During the German occupation of Belgium in World War II, Rex was the most significant collaborationist group in French-speaking Belgium, paralleled by the Vlaams Nationaal Verbond (Flemish National Union) (VNV) in Flanders.
 By the war's end, Rex was widely discredited and banned following the liberation.

-Initially modelled on Italian Fascism and Spanish Falangism, it later drew closer to German Nazism.
+Initially modeled on Italian Fascism and Spanish Falangism, it later drew closer to German Nazism.
 The Party espoused a "right-wing revolution" and the dominance of the Catholic Church in Belgium, but its ideology came to be vigorously opposed by the leader of the Belgian Church Cardinal van Roey, who called Rexism a "danger to the church and the country".

 Ideology

+The ideology of the Rexist Party developed over time and is generally divided between an early phase rooted in Catholic authoritarianism and a later phase characterized by explicit fascism.
+Scholars commonly interpret Rexism as a movement that evolved from religiously inspired social reform into a radical authoritarian project shaped by broader European fascist currents.

+Authoritarianism

-The ideology of Rex, which was loosely based on the writings of Jean Denis, called for the "moral renewal" of Belgian society through the dominance of the Catholic Church by forming a corporatist society and abolishing liberal democracy.
-Denis became an enthusiastic member of Rex, and later wrote for the party newspaper Le Pays Réel.
-The original programme of Rexism borrowed strongly from Charles Maurras' integralism.
-It rejected liberalism, which it deemed decadent, and was strongly opposed to both Marxism and capitalism, instead striving for a corporatist economic model, idealising rural life and traditional family values.
+The ideology of Rex, which was loosely based on the writings of Jean Denis, called for the “moral renewal” of Belgian society through the dominance of the Catholic Church by forming a corporatist society and abolishing liberal democracy.
+Denis became an enthusiastic member of Rex and later wrote for the party newspaper Le Pays Réel.
+The original programme of Rexism borrowed strongly from Charles Maurras’ integralism, reflecting a broader rejection of parliamentary liberalism and pluralism.
+The movement rejected liberalism, which it characterized as decadent, and opposed both Marxism and capitalism, instead advocating a corporatist economic model while idealising rural life, hierarchy, and traditional family values.

-It has been claimed that in its early period until around 1937, Rexism should not be categorised as a 'fascist movement', and that it was instead a populist, authoritarian and conservative Catholic nationalist movement that initially tried to win power by democratic means, and did not want to abolish democratic institutions.
-The party increasingly made use of fascist-style rhetoric, but only after Degrelle's defeat in a by-election in April 1937 did it openly embrace anti-Semitism and anti-parliamentarianism, following the model of German Nazism.
-Historian Roger Griffin in "The Nature of Fascism" states that the Rexist Party during the German occupation of Belgium as "fully fascist"; until then, he considers it "proto-fascist".
+It emerged from the broader context of Catholic Action, seeking to translate religious activism into political transformation and to reshape Belgian society along moral and spiritual lines.
+Historians have debated whether Rex should be considered a fascist movement in this early period.
+Some scholars instead describe it as a populist, authoritarian, and conservative Catholic nationalist movement that initially sought to gain power through democratic means and did not aim to abolish democratic institutions outright.